Yoast/wordpress-seo/packages/seo-integration/readme.md

 The factory returns an object with the following props:

 **`analysisWorker`** `Object`\
-The analaysis worker interface.
+The analysis worker interface.

 **`SeoProvider`** `Component`\
 A context provider component for rendering the `SeoContext` into a React tree.
-You can access the context using the `useSeoContext` hook also exported from from this package.
+You can access the context using the `useSeoContext` hook also exported from this package.
 The `SeoContext` contains the following props:

 - **`analysisTypeReplacementVariables`** `Object`\
 An object keyed by analysis type that contains replacement variables for that analysis type.
 Please see the docs of `@yoast/replacement-variables` for what a replacement variable object looks like.